bigcommerce/dev-docs/docs/api-docs/catalog/products-overview.md

 ### Create a variant using the product endpoint

-The following example creates a base product, variant options, and variants in a single call to the [Products](https://developer.bigcommerce.com/api-reference/store-management/catalog/products/createproduct) endpoint.
+The following example creates a base product, variant options, and variants in a single call to the [Create a product](/api-reference/store-management/catalog/products/createproduct) endpoint.
 Use this method to create a product and variants in a single call without creating variant options first (option display will default to radio button).

 ```http